LovesWorking/rn-better-dev-tools/README.md

 import { useSyncQueriesExternal } from "react-query-external-sync";
 // Import Platform for React Native or use other platform detection for web/desktop import { Platform } from "react-native";
+import AsyncStorage from "@react-native-async-storage/async-storage";
+import * as SecureStore from "expo-secure-store";
+import { storage } from "./mmkv"; // Your MMKV instance

 // Create your query client
 const queryClient = new QueryClient();